nkrot/android-studies/RSSReader/README.md

 Questions:
 ==========
-1. what is the difference between cache (getCacheDir) and Internal Storage (openFileInput(), openFIleOutput())
+1. what is the difference between cache (getCacheDir) and Internal Storage (openFileInput(), openFileOutput())

 2. what is the correct approach of storing timestamps in DB/preferences.
 And how to show time correctly to the user (respecting user's locale)
    -- keep it in milliseconds

 3. THE APPLICATION CRASHES WHEN SCROLLING DOWN THE LIST

-4. The app crashes in ShowNewsItemActivity if ImageView in activity_show_news_item is placed as the 3rd element, after the title and the date.
+4. The app crashes in ShowNewsItemActivity if ImageView in activity_show_news_item is placed as the 3rd element, after the title and the date. -- no longer crashes. hummm

-5. in AsyncTask, is it in doInBackground() where the commands are run in background, or stuff in onPostExecute runs also in background?
+5. A: in AsyncTask, is it in doInBackground() only where the commands are run in background, meanwhile stuff in onPostExecute runs also in background?

 Homework #5 -- database and SharedPrefs
 ===========